seanmonstar/reqwest/examples/wasm_github_fetch/README.md

 ## Example usage of Reqwest from WASM

+Install wasm-pack with

+    npm install

-You can build the example locally with:
+Then you can build the example locally with:

     npm run serve